Codes Dictionary

 1.1.4.
 Packages for Statistical Software (R and Stata)

-We have developed two packages to download data from the WID directly from Stata and R. Please refer to the documentation of these packages for more details.
+We have developed two packages to download data from the WID directly from Stata and R. Please refer to the documentation of these packages for more details: Stata package documentation and R package documentation.

 2. General Structure